-- If update is available make sure that you download it.
+- If an update is available, make sure that you download it.

-Netflix relies on Silverlight so if you see update for Silverlight download them as well.
+Netflix relies on Silverlight so if you see an update for Silverlight download them as well.

 Solution 3 – Update your display drivers

-Sometimes this issue can be caused by drivers, so it won’t hurt to visit your graphic card manufacturer’s website for latest Windows 10 drivers.
+Sometimes this issue can be caused by drivers, so it won’t hurt to visit your graphics card manufacturer’s website for latest Windows 10 drivers.

 - Download and install TweakBit Driver Updater